KIDS AND TECHNOLOGY

 7:30 pm on Tuesday & Thursday

-Beginning last year, we took CBCEF Parent Rap program “on the road” to our local schools.
+We took CBCEF Parent Rap program “on the road” to our local schools.
 We felt that it would be easier for Home and School Associations and Parent Councils to choose the date and time for interested parents.
 We will continue this approach this coming year, where we will bring professionals to you to answer your parenting questions.
 The format is an informal discussion, not a presentation, facilitated by these professionals, with a give and take between parents who contribute valuable insights from their own experiences.
 If you would like to have a Parent Rap at your school, speak to your 40 Assets Parent Ambassador, Home and School President, or Principal about your interest.

 252 W. Swamp Road, Suite #5, Doylestown